tlandron/PCBS_ModelRecovery/README.md

 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_diff_beta_recov-fix_2x5000sim_12-24-48-96subj.png)
 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_pdf_diff_beta_recov-fix_2x5000sim_12-24-48-96subj.png)

-The plots shows a slight surestimation of the recovered values (e.g., around +0.0050 for the probability of reversal and around +0.0526 for choice variability, both for 24 subjects -- can also be extracted from 'meansd_prev_diff_subjave' and 'meansd_beta_diff_subjave').
+The plots show a slight surestimation in the recovered values (e.g., around +0.0050 for the probability of reversal and around +0.0526 for choice variability, both for 24 subjects -- can be extracted from 'meansd_prev_diff_subjave' and 'meansd_beta_diff_subjave').
 Unsurprisingly, the more subjects, the smaller the variance.

-From 'shared_var', the shared variance between the two parameter is extracted to suggest 12-13% of shared variance, whatever the subject subset size.
+From 'shared_var', the shared variance between the two parameter is extracted to suggest 12-13% of shared variance between the probability of reversal and choice variability, whatever the subject subset size.